UniversalDependencies/docs/_u-overview/specific-syntax.md

 ## Multiword Expressions

-Multiword expressions (MWEs) are combinations of words that (in some respect and to different degrees) behave as lexical units rather than compositional syntactic phrases.
-The UD taxonomy contains three special relations for analyzing MWEs:

-* [u-dep/fixed]() are used to analyze fixed grammaticized MWEs like _in spite of_ (see above)
-* [u-dep/flat]() are used to analyze exocentric semi-fixed MWEs like _Barack Obama_
-* [u-dep/compound]() are used to analyze (endocentric) compounds like _noun phrase_
+Multiword expressions are combinations of words that (in some respect and to different degrees) behave as lexical units rather than compositional syntactic phrases, in particular by being semantically non-compositional.
+Since the UD annotation is concerned with morphosyntactic structure, most multiword expressions are not recognized as such in the UD annotation.
+The only exception is the class of fixed expressions like _<b>by and large</b>_ and _<b>in spite of</b>_, which are completely frozen and (often) morphosyntactically irregular.
+Such expressions are annotated using the [fixed]() relation to indicate that their internal structure is not regular and productive.
+Some other relations, such as [compound]() and [flat](), are often appropriate for expressions that also happen to be non-compositional, but they are defined by morphosyntactic criteria and not by non-compositionality or other properties characteristic of multiword expressions.

+## Headless vs. Headed Structures

 Structures analyzed with [u-dep/fixed]() and [u-dep/flat]() are headless by definition and are consistently annotated by attaching all non-first elements to the first and only allowing outgoing dependents from the first element.